alwaysbegrowing/telegram-standup-bot/README.md

 vercel dev
 ```

+This runs the website at localhost:3000 and runs your lambda functions in the /api folder on localhost:3000/api
+More info on how this works - https://vercel.com/docs/serverless-functions/introduction

 ### Self hosting not working?
 Debugging steps
 1. View your function logs in vercel
 (Go to vercel.com, login, navigate to your bot, click on your functions, then view the function logs)

-This runs the website at localhost:3000 and runs your lambda functions in the /api folder on localhost:3000/api
-More info on how this works - https://vercel.com/docs/serverless-functions/introduction
+2. Ensure your database is named `standup`

+3. Ensure your webhooks are being sent to the correct URL.
+The URL is